What's Happening

 The Recovery Course for Prisons

-In 2025 we are also excited to offer the newly developed Recovery Course for Prisons, a six-session version specifically tailored to meet the unique needs of those in custody.
+In 2025 we launched a newly developed Recovery Course for Prisons, a six-session version specifically tailored to meet the unique needs of those in custody.
 This is headed up by two of our Trustees with huge experience within the prison estate.
-Rev Jo Davies has been passionately involved in Prison Ministry for almost 27 years, the last 7 of these as Managing Chaplain at HMP Pentonville.
-She is joined by Steve Page who spent the last 10 years at Alpha International where he worked as the UK Development Manager for Prison Alpha.
+Rev Jo Davies has been passionately involved in Prison Ministry for almost 28 years, seven of these as Managing Chaplain at HMP Pentonville.
+She is joined by Steve Page who spent 10 years at Alpha International where he worked as the UK Development Manager for Prison Alpha.

 For more information please see The Recovery Course website by clicking here.